Workiva/workiva_analysis_options/README.md

 ## How lints and analyzer rules are evaluated

-Periodically, Workiva's Client Platform team will evaluate the available lints and rules and attempt to categorize them into one of the following:
+Periodically, Workiva's Dart Community will evaluate the available lints and rules and attempt to categorize them into one of the following:

 - Required
   - Should provide enough value that it is worth requiring them for all Workiva